AJB117/gape/README.md

 Dependencies for `mt` require an environment with Python 3.7 instead, which is easy to install separate from your main installation with Conda.
 Run the following after deactivating `gape-graphs`:

 1. `cd mt`
-2. `conda create -f environment.yml`
+2. `conda env create -f environment.yml`
 3. `conda activate gape-mt`

 Run the shell scripts in `graphs/data/` to download the graph datasets.
 The English-Vietnamese sentence pairs are already in `mt/nmt/data`.